-Area R-SLO 3: Apply a scientific approach to answer questions about the earth and environment.
+Area R - SLO 3: Apply a scientific approach to answer questions about the earth and environment.
 Students will be guided to recognize what constitutes a well-formed scientific explanation.
 Because of the activities involved with their own scientific experimentation in the environment, they will be able to adapt and apply methodologies from one learning context to new situations to explore issues with insight, and originality.
-As an example, the networking behaviors of ants can be recognized as offering insights into more complex networking arrangements in human communities, both small- and large-scale, local to global.
 At least two of the essay assignments (Reasoning in the Social Sciences, and Research in Sciences) will require students to apply their studies to specific topics using what has been learned in one context to others.
 Midterm and final examinations specifically will include questions that require the application of scientific method and inductive reasoning to specific course content.